The secret to thin, crispy perfect pizza every single time is adding beer to the homemade dough...wait...what did you say is in this dough?

 Bread Machine Directions

-- Add all the ingredients into the bread machine following the manufacturers instructions.
+- Add all the ingredients into the bread machine following the manufacturer's instructions.

 - Set it to the dough cycle and when it's done, remove the dough.